Two Rules of Productivity take the stress off the procrastinator while rewarding him/her with a little productive win by one’s own measure.

 Productivity as a Way of Life

 That terrible moment stuck with me.
 It came to frame the way that I approach productivity as a way of life.
 Often, I am confronted with a household or garden task that can seem formidable.
 Something as low energy demanding as loading the dishwasher can glue me to the couch like a forever stamp.
 I usually find myself in such situations late in the day.
-When the little things that didn’t get done get your attention and beg you to act.
+When the little things that didn’t get done all day get your attention.
+Begging you to act.
 It’s usually near midnight and I’m dead-tired from the day.
 But these kinds of things nag at me.